mrdomino/onepass/README.md

 # onepass

-Onepass is the canonical free/open-source CLI for the onepass deterministic password generator.
+Onepass is the canonical free/open-source CLI for the onepass deterministic password generation algorithm.

 ## Background